 IN DARKNESS tells the true story of Leopold Socha who risks his own life to save a dozen people from certain death.
-Initially only interested in his own good, the thief and burglar hides Jewish refugees for 14 months in the sewers of the Nazi-occupied town of Lvov (former Poland).
+Initially only interested in his own good, the thief and burglar hides Jewish refugees for 14 months in the sewers of the German-occupied town of Lvov (former Poland).
 Written by

 Poland's candidate to compete for Best Foreign Language Film at the 2012 Academy Awards.
 See more »